 Unwrap salmon and rinse off the cure with cold water.
 Pat salmon with paper towels to remove excess water.
 Using a sharp thin knife, pre-slice fish to about 3/4-inch thick slices, but do not slice the skin.
 This will make a lot easier to slice salmon once smoked without mushing it.
 It will make serving so much easier and delicate.

-Preheat smoker to 120°F and smoke salmon for 2-2 1/2 hours, keeping the temperature inside the smoker between 100°F and 120°F, until the thickest part of salmon reaches internal temperature of 140°F. Since salmon fillets can vary in size, keep an eye on the salmon towards the end since a thinner fillet will cook faster and a thicker fillet such as wild King salmon fillet may take longer to smoke.
-If fat starts dripping from fish, it's a sigh that it's ready to take out (or about to).
+Preheat smoker to 120°F and smoke salmon for 2-2 1/2 hours, keeping the temperature inside the smoker between 100°F and 120°F, until the thickest part of salmon reaches internal temperature of 100-120°F. Since salmon fillets can vary in size, keep an eye on the salmon towards the end since a thinner fillet will cook faster and a thicker fillet such as wild King salmon fillet may take longer to smoke.
+Because each smoker works differently, the best way to know if fish is fully cooked is when the fat starts dripping from the fish, it's a sign that it's ready to take out (or about to).

 Serve salmon once cooled to room temperature or refrigerate for 10-12 hours before serving.
 It tastes better and not as fatty after it had a chance to fully set in refrigerator.
 (Using a sharp knife or kitchen shears, cut the skin to separate the slices).
 Smoked salmon stays good for up to 7 days in the refrigerator.

 - *If using Costco salmon, use 2 fillets in this tutorial.
 The amount of rub can easily be decreased or increased for less or more salmon fillets.

 - Best Salmon: Purchase skin-on fillets.
 Any of these types will work: King Salmon, Chinook Salmon, Coho Salmon, Sockeye Salmon.